Goldman's new director makes its board almost half female

 In 2020, Goldman said it would only help take a company public if that company’s board had at least one diverse board member, such as a woman.

-On Goldman’s own board, Harris’ appointment means that six out of 13 directors are women.
+On Goldman’s own board, Harris’ appointment means that six of 13 directors are women.

-Prior to her work at NBCUniversal and Comcast, Harris was a partner at Davis Polk & Wardwell LLP.
-She also worked as senior counsel to the assistant attorney general in the U.S. Department of Justice, and during President Barack Obama’s administration, she was principal deputy counsel and deputy assistant to the president.
-(Reporting by Elizabeth Dilts Marshall; Editing by Andrea Ricci)
+By comparison, JPMorgan Chase & Co’s board has 10 directors, including four women, and Bank of America’s board has 16 directors, including six women.

+Among her duties as board member, Harris will sit on Goldman’s governance, compensation and public responsibilities committees.

 Our Standards: The Thomson Reuters Trust Principles.